bentranter/chat/README.md

 * Variable names and structure of logged/broadcasted messages are inconsistent.

 For example, some functions will accept something like, `(m *message)`, while others would accept `(message *message)`.
 I would avoid doing this in an _actual_ codebase, but since this is a prototype I didn't bother to go through and fix it.

+* The hub.run method's switch statement would be better expressed using a func map

+* The TCP client tracks it's own muted users

+The server should be the only source of truth, and as a result should maintain the mute list for clients.